Applications are closed

 Musiqa is committed to diversity, equity, and inclusion in every facet of its operations including its curatorial practices.
 The initial judging round of scores and music will be done blind.
 Judges will not have access to composer demographic information or resume during the submission review process.

-The following submissions are required to be considered for the Emerging Composer Fellowship.
+The following submissions are required to be considered for the Catalyst Commission.

 - Two (2) anonymized scores or excerpts (PDF format only) with accompanying recordings (MP3 format only), each under 5 minutes in length.
 PDF and MP3 file titles must contain only the work’s title: files with titles containing the composer’s name will not be considered.